PC-Logix/LanteaCraft/README.md

 Credits:

+NeoRavenCroft: New Code and improvments

+AfterLifeLochie: Code refactoring, and new features to be announced.

+DrakeBD: Delta NP SGCraft texture pack for new textures.

 Greg Ewing: Original SGCraft mod, and code.

-Delta NP: SGCraft texture pack for new textures.

-AfterLifeLochie: Code refactoring, and new features to be announced.